-- CSR LEBANON seeks to lead by example in taking actions to be an environmentally sustainable business. - CSR LEBANON continues to undertake awareness-raising activities to promote greater understanding of environmental responsibility and uptake of new technologies in the Middle East.
+• CSR LEBANON seeks to lead by example in taking actions to be an environmentally sustainable business.

-- Responsible BusinessTM is the only magazine of its kind in the Middle East printed on 100% ecofriendly Oikos recycled paper obtained with %50 of recycled FSC certified fibers and %50 pure FSC certified pulp for high quality recycled, finely mottled papers and boards.
+• CSR LEBANON continues to undertake awareness-raising activities to promote greater understanding of environmental responsibility and uptake of new technologies in the Middle East. • Responsible Business[TM] is the only magazine of its kind in the Middle East printed on 100% ecofriendly Oikos recycled paper obtained with 50% of recycled FSC certified fibers and 50% pure FSC certified pulp for high quality recycled, finely mottled papers and boards.
 The whole company stationery (letterheads, brochures, business cards, folders, envelopes, notebooks, etc.) is printed on high quality FSC certified paper, the Oikos paper.
-We always mention paper specifications on our print-puts to encourage our partners to shift to the same. - The company has taken measures to reduce its energy use by turning off all electrical equipment overnight and using printers which turn off automatically when not in use.
-Natural light is also used whenever possible within the office. - CSR LEBANON is in continuous communication with its suppliers to discuss environmental issues. - The company has implemented a recycling initiative to recycle paper but this has to be better enforced and monitored.
+We always mention paper specifications on our print-puts to encourage our partners to shift to the same.

+• The company has taken measures to reduce its energy use by turning off all electrical equipment overnight and using printers which turn off automatically when not in use.
+Natural light is also used whenever possible within the office.

+• CSR LEBANON is in continuous communication with its suppliers to discuss environmental issues.

+• The company has implemented a recycling initiative to recycle paper but this has to be better enforced and monitored.
 Printing is also being minimized and double sided.
-It is worth noting, that CSR LEBANON, as a small company, does not generate a large amount of waste.
+It is worth noting that CSR LEBANON, as a small company, does not generate a large amount of waste.
 Thus, segregated waste cannot be collected by local agents because of cost inefficiency of waste collectors.
-Accordingly, CSR LEBANON is working on promoting this practice among their neighboring companies and partners to gather waste in one area for more efficient collection. - 100% of magazines and stationery is printed on recycled paper, using environmentally sound ink. - No environmental incidents or complaints were made against CSR LEBANON during 2013. - CSR LEBANON has published four quarterly magazines entitled 'Responsible Business' during 2013.
-The publication included features on environmental issues such as alternative/renewable energy, case studies on businesses engagement in environmental sustainability, environmental paradigms in the Middle East, and an in-depth review about the Telecom industry among others. - During the year, CSR LEBANON hosted the third CSR LEBANON FORUM on Risks and Uncertainty, attended by leading figures in the Lebanese business world and supported by the UN Global Compact and Banque Du Liban (Central Bank of Lebanon).
-This included discussion about sustainable supply chains and green initiatives and CSR in relation to the environment. - CSR LEBANON undertook a training course and workshop on CSR strategies and reporting, which included information promoting the UN Global Compact as a strategic and reporting framework.
+Accordingly, CSR LEBANON is working on promoting this practice among their neighboring companies and partners to gather waste in one area for more efficient collection.

+- 100% of magazines and stationery are printed on recycled paper, using environmentally sound ink. - No environmental incidents or complaints were made against CSR LEBANON during 2015.

+• CSR LEBANON has published four quarterly magazines entitled 'Responsible Business' during 2015.
+The publication included features on environmental issues such as alternative/renewable energy, case studies on businesses engagement in environmental sustainability, environmental paradigms in the Middle East, and an in-depth review about the financial value of ESG.

+• During the year, CSR LEBANON hosted the fifth CSR LEBANON FORUM on "How Sustainability Enhances Brand Value and Reputation".
+It included discussions about sustainable supply chains and green initiatives, and CSR in relation to the environment.

+• CSR LEBANON undertook a training course and workshop on mastering materiality in CSR strategies and reporting, which included "environmental principles" as one of its pillars.